rohan-v8rma/data-structures-and-algorithms/README.md

 A circular queue is the extended version of a regular queue where the last element is connected to the first element.
 Thus forming a circle-like structure.
 The circular queue solves the major limitations of the normal queue, listed [above](#drawbacks-of-queue-implemented-using-arrays).

+Coming to the indexing of the circular queue:

+Unlike normal queues where initially, `front` = -1 and `rear` = -1, and when one element is queued, `front` is still -1 and `rear` is 0; in the case of circular queues, both `front` and `rear` are equal to the last index in the array.

+In a case where the circular queue has space for 5 elements, the last index would be 4.

+So initially, `front` = 4 and `rear` = 4.

+When one element is queued `front` is still 4 and `rear` is 0.

+Whenever `front` = `rear`, queue is empty.

 # Time Complexity

 ![Time-Complexity-1.png](./images/Time-Complexity-1.png)